gridly-spreadsheet-CMS/gridly-lambda-sample-nodejs/README.md

 Lambda in NodeJS samples for Trigger with Lambda in Gridly.

-* Uploading files from GDrive to Gridly
+* Uploading file from GDrive to Gridly
-* Using Google translation text-to-speech in Gridly
+* Using Google translation text-to-speech with Gridly